xseq/Probabilistic_Machine_Learning_Matlab/README.md

 # PML_Matlab

-This is a Matlab realization of the algorithms in Kevin P. Murphy's Probabilistic Machine Learning: An introduction
+This is a Matlab realization of the algorithms in the book Probabilistic Machine Learning: An introduction

  @book{pml1Book,